-- Each drug bag consists of a navy, standard issue drug bag.
-A Paramedic can access any of the compartments of bag to obtain medications per his/her protocol. - o Each standard issue bag is labeled with a metal tag from 850 up. - Upon completion of a transport, the entire bag is exchanged at the receiving hospital with the appropriate paperwork following the steps above.
+- o Each drug bag consists of a navy, standard issue drug bag.
+A Paramedic can access any of the compartments of bag to obtain medications per his/her protocol. - \circ Each standard issue bag is labeled with a metal tag from 850 up. - Upon completion of a transport, the entire bag is exchanged at the receiving hospital with the appropriate paperwork following the steps above.

-AEMT Level
+• AEMT Level

 - o A side compartment labeled "intermediate" - The AEMT can access compartments to obtain medications per their protocol.
-They cannot access the Center Inside Compartment or the Center Controlled Medication Compartment. - Upon completion of a transport, the entire bag is exchanged at the receiving hospital with the appropriate paperwork following the steps above.
+They cannot access the Center Inside Compartment. - Upon completion of a transport, the entire bag is exchanged at the receiving hospital with the appropriate paperwork following the steps above.